-The City of Banning created the Landscape Maintenance Assessment District #1, a small dependent district that receives a special property tax assessment.
+The City of Banning created Landscape Maintenance Assessment Districts, which are small dependent districts that receive a special property tax assessment, to provide landscape maintenance services.
 The district funds 0.28 full time equivalent personnel and is responsible for maintenance of landscaping installed in public right-of-way within the district boundary.
 The Banning Public Works department oversees the operations and an Engineer's report is prepared annually that determines the assessment on a parcel basis.